 What's a good cost-per-user-per-month target for a SaaS AI feature?

 Under $0.50/MAU/month is achievable with tiered model routing for most use cases.
-At $0.10–$0.30/MAU, you're in excellent shape.
+At $0.10-$0.30/MAU, you're in strong shape.
 At $1+/MAU, you need either usage-based billing or significant optimization.
-The math: if your Pro plan is $99/month and AI features cost $0.50/MAU, at 10,000 MAU that's $5,000/month — about 5% of revenue at 100 Pro customers.
+The math: a Pro plan at $99/month with 10,000 MAU and $0.50/user AI cost runs $5,000/month — about 5% of revenue at 100 Pro customers, which is manageable.

 Should I use a proxy layer or instrument each feature individually?